 - Bring pot to a simmer.
 Cook until sauce is thick, about 5 – 6 minutes Blend cheese into sauce and add cooked pasta.

-- Pour pasta and sauce into a 9 x 12″ baking dish.
+- Pour pasta and sauce into a large baking dish casserole.
 Reserve.

-- In a saute pan over medium-high heat, add oil and chipotle chili powder.
-Heat for 30 seconds, until pan starts to smoke.
-Remove from stove and stir in bread crumbs.
+- In a saute pan over medium-high heat, add oil.
+Once the oil is shimmering, add bread crumbs and chipotle chile powder.
+Stir over medium heat for about a minute.
 Sprinkle bread crumbs over macaroni and cheese and bake for 20 minutes.